Preventing Church Division Bible passage: Matt.16:18, IITim.2:14-25 (NIV)

 As the saying goes, “Prevention is better than cure” and “To be forewarned is to be forearmed.”

-In this study, I have identified five key factors that can lead to the weakening of the church.
+In this study, I have identified five key factors that can lead to church division, which ultimately leads to weakening of the church.
 These are discussed under the following headings:

 - Disharmony